The ultimate upgrade to your camping experience

 You have seen all of the grills we like and you now have the opportunity to find out how we went about selecting them.
 As with each product, we do in-depth research to understand all of the features before testing them.
-If none of these grills appeal to you, this list of features will definitely help you when choosing a different camp grill.
+If none of these grills appeal to you, this list of features will help you choose a different camp grill.

-Aluminum is also used from time to time, but this is definitely not the best material for your grill.
+Aluminum is also used occasionally, but this is not the best material for your grill.
 Using aluminum for parts like the stand will be effective when it comes to keeping the weight to a minimum.
 Additionally, aluminum is also used for the outer coating of a camp grill.
 With the weather being a problem and leading to rust, the aluminum cover will keep any rust from setting in and potentially forcing you to completely repaint the grill.
-It is worth noting that rust can also be poisonous for your food
+It is worth noting that rust can also be poisonous to your food.

 The cooking capacity refers to the size of the grill.
 When choosing your portable grill, you will find an indication of the size.
 I prefer choosing a grill that is a little larger than 130-square inches.
 This is ideal for cooking food for a normal-sized family.
 However, larger grills are also available and they will make it possible to cook for the entire family if you need to.

 The grill size is one of the first aspects you should look for.
 If the grill only features a stove, you can also make great use of it.
 While your hopes of the perfect BBQ might not come to fruition, a warm stew is always beneficial when you are looking to warm up some of your friends.
 I also love having the stovetop included for making coffee or any of your favorite hot beverages.
 According to statistics, tea is the second-most consumed beverage after water.